 Why we evaluate

-External evaluations are one of several approaches that we apply to ensure effective grant performance to deliver global health impact.
+External evaluations are one of several approaches that we apply to ensure effective performance to deliver global health impact.
 Other approaches include regular internal monitoring, external audits, partner engagement, and external verifications.
-External evaluations provide us with an independent assessment of the results delivered through our grants, input for course correction and a consolidation of lessons learned and recommendations to inform future investments.
+External evaluations provide us with an independent assessment of the results delivered through our investments, input for course correction and a consolidation of lessons learned and recommendations to inform future investments.

 How we approach evaluation